aj-r/RiotNet/README.md

 This library uses symantic versioning, so version numbers are **not** correlated with version numbers of the Riot API.

+- v4 of RiotNet is compatible with v3 of the Riot APIs
 - v1-v3 of RiotNet are compatible with the old versions of the Riot APIs (v1/v2, depending on which API you're looking at)
-- v4 of RiotNet (not yet released) will be compatible with v3 of the Riot APIs

 ## Basic Usage

 ```
-var client = new RiotClient(Region.NA, new RiotClientSettings
+IRiotClient client = new RiotClient(new RiotClientSettings
 {
     ApiKey = "00000000-0000-0000-0000-000000000000" // Replace this with your API key, of course.
 });
-var championList = await client.GetChampionsAsync().ConfigureAwait(false);
+Summoner summoner = await client.GetSummonerBySummonerNameAsync(PlatformId.NA1).ConfigureAwait(false);
 ```

 ## Changing the default settings